waldolemmer/waldolemmer.github.io/guides/hacking/rtl8192eu-driver.md

 ---
-description: "I've dug through many drivers to find this."
+description: Most drivers either don't work with modern Linux kernels or don't
+             support both monitor mode AND packet injection.
+But I've finally found one that works.
 ---
 # RTL8192EU: driver with monitor mode and packet injection support

 I've dug through many drivers for my TP-Link TL-WN823N adapter, which uses the rtl8192eu chip, but the only working one with monitor mode and packet injection support I could find was [from clnhub][1].
-It's on branch 5.11.2.1, but it supports all later versions of the Linux kernel as of the time of writing).
+It's on branch 5.11.2.1, but it supports all later versions of the Linux kernel as of the time of writing.

 Make sure to read the README.